icse-tamil-translations/icse-tamil-translations.github.io/texts/sarithra-sambavangal/chapter-6.md

 ## Chapter 6
 Author: Vaandu Mama
 Translator: Vishard
 ---
 Today our country is riddled with food shortages and Farmer’s protests .
-But many centuries ago , an Indian had worked on land reforms , devising a system to measure land-tax and eradicated the suffering of the farmers .
+But many centuries ago , an Indian had worked on land reforms, devising a system to measure land-tax and eradicated the suffering of the farmers .

  His name was Raja Todarmal .
 Famed as one of the 9 gems of Akbar’s court .
 He was not born into royalty .
 He was born in present day Uttar Pradesh’s Sitapur District , in a village called Laharpur .
 During that time , the government officials used to exploit the poor farmers for too much land-tax .
 Todarmal did not like this at all .
 He used to argue  “To run the country, tax money is required .
 But to get this money the poor farmer’s should not suffer”  .
 Although Todarmal was a poor steward in his area , he used to advise his superiors on ways to gather land-tax without burdening the farmers .